Essential Products History

 Looking back at the history of our company, few can claim the lineage, the tradition, and the line of continuous family participation the Rayner Company of Chicago (now Essential Products) can describe.
 Founded in the 1850s in New York City by Julius Rayner, the company was a sawmill active in what is now the financial district of the city.

 However, as Chicago rapidly emerged as the manufacturing heart of the United States, it was obvious the company would be more effective if it were located at the industrial center of a growing economy.
-The combination of an expanding mid-western railway hub and the home of the Pullman Car Company, who Rayner sold Mahogany to, induced Frank Rayner, one of the founder’s sons, to move the company to their site in 1904.
-Today, Essential Products, formally the Rayner Company resides not too far away at 7361 S Meade Ave. in Bedford Park, IL
+The combination of an expanding mid-western railway hub and the home of the Pullman Car Company, to who Rayner sold Mahogany, induced Frank Rayner, one of the founder’s sons, to move the company to their site in 1904.
+Today, Essential Products, formally the Rayner Company, resides not too far away at 7361 S Meade Ave. in Bedford Park, IL

 Today, the company has over 160 years in business.
 For a company to survive and prosper, through all of the economic ups and downs our economy has experienced, it requires more than just tradition, continuity, and sound business practices.
 Great organizations and great companies prosper through dynamic leadership, innovation, adaptation, and a commitment to grow with their customer’s needs.

 The Die Board Revolution